 California Gun Bill of Sale Requirements

 For your own records, you may provide a gun bill of sale.
 Generally speaking, a firearm bill of sale should include the following:

 - The buyers’ and sellers’ names, contact information, and signatures

-- The make, model, caliper, and serial number
+- The make, model, caliber, and serial number

 - The purchase price